Aayushgoyal00/Aayushgoyal00/README.md

 - getting cooked by EXAMS. 🤯 🤯

 Progress is happening --- just not always in commits   .............
-# 💼 Experience

-**Full Stack Developer - Roommit**
-Built a roommate-matching platform with a scalable Next.js + TypeScript frontend and Django REST backend; optimized performance using Redis caching.

 ---
 # 🔥 Currently Focusing On

 **Exploring Compound V3**